rockNroll87q/LOD-Brain/usage.md

 2. Prepare your csv.

-3. Lunch the training (below the default values):
+3. Launch the training (below the default values):

 	~~~
 	singularity shell --cleanenv --nv \